 Jeepers Creepers, the hit, 2001 horror movie, had audiences captivated with the simple story of a brother sister duo on a road trip who happen to cross paths with a bloodthirsty maniac known as The Creeper.
 While is it a thrilling (some might say completely terrifying) feature, fans may be surprised to learn that the story itself might not be completely rooted in fantasy.
 Eleven years before Jeepers Creepers was even realized, fugitive Dennis DePue was on the run, being sought by the police, after the body of his wife Marilyn was discovered abandoned behind a church.
-An episode of Unsolved Mysteries aired the details of the brutal murder of Marilyn DePue almost a year after her death.
+An episode of Unsolved Mysteries aired the true story of the brutal murder of Marilyn DePue almost a year after her death.

 Dennis DePue’s wife was reported missing on April 15, 1990.
 Neighbors immediately suspected that her husband Dennis was behind her disappearance, as it was well known that the DePue’s had a rocky marriage.
 It was suggested that maybe Dennis snapped when Marilyn filed for a much-needed divorce.
 In reality, after severely beating her in front of their three children, Dennis DePue pretended that he was going to take Marilyn to the hospital, but instead shot her in the back of the head.